rahaalizade/database-monitoring-logging-stack/README.md

 The project follows a three-tier architecture:

-1. **Data Layer**: MySQL Master-Slave cluster with automated failover
+1. **Data Layer**: MySQL Master-Slave cluster
 2. **Monitoring Layer**: Prometheus for metrics collection, Grafana for visualization
-3. **Logging Layer**: Elasticsearch for storage, Logstash for processing, Kibana for analysis
+3. **Logging Layer**: Elasticsearch for storage, Logstash for processing, Kibana for analysis and filebeat for sending auth, syslog and kernel logs from the host to logstash

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐